jj1bdx/euc2016-erlang-prng/slides/euc2016-rikitake-prng.md

 ![right, fit](kenjiface-20150328-2.jpg)

 ^ Hi, my name is Kenji Rikitake.
+I'm very glad to be here in Stockholm for the first time in my life.
 I'm originally from Tokyo, Japan, and this is my first time at the Erlang User Conference, and eighth time on the Erlang Factory Series conferences.

 ---